Dmitry-Oyawale/team-resumemaxxers3/ProjectAssignment1.md

 2. As a student, I want to login to the system by using my email and password or the SSO, so that I can securely access my account and manage my applications.
 3. As a student, I want to view all the available research positions for me, and also see the details of the position when I click on it, so that I can explore different positions that match my interests.
 4. As a student, I want to view all the recommended positions that best fit my major and interests presented in the profile, so that I can easily find research positions that best fit my profile and skills.
-5. As a student, I would like to apply for a research position, so that I can submit my application and be reviewed by the faculties.
+5. As a student, I would like to apply for a research position, so that I can submit my application and be reviewed by faculty.
 6. As a student, I want to view application status and reference updates, so that I can track the progress of my applications and stay informed about any changes or feedback made by the supervisor.
 7. As a student, I want to withdraw my “pending” applications, so that I can manage my application list and avoid confusion with positions I no longer want to pursue.
 8. As a student, I want to select from a predefined list of values (including date, time, etc.) so I can filter the available research opportunities and choose the most suitable one.